ibbles/LearningUnrealEngine/Niagara.md

 This is set in Script Details > Script > Module Usage Bitmask.
 Different placement in the stack may produce different behavior for a module.
 Scaling velocity in spawn causes a single kick, scaling in update gives an acceleration.

+A module can be included in the module search dialogs by checking Script Details > Script > Expose to Library.

 The Module Graph, with all of its nodes, specifies a HLSL program.
 The HLSL program is compiled either to a GPU shader or to CPU virtual machine instructions.